Konrad repository

 Germany's first planned and licensed repository for low and intermediate level radioactive waste is being built at the Konrad mine in Salzgitter, Lower Saxony.
 BASE, as the Federal Nuclear Supervisory Authority, is responsible for the supervision of this facility.

-The first nuclear waste in Germany to be licensed under nuclear law for the storage of low- and medium- is currently being constructed in the Konrad mine.
+The first nuclear waste repository in Germany to be licensed under nuclear law for the storage of low- level and medium- level radioactive waste is currently being constructed in the Konrad mine.
 The Federal Company for Radioactive Waste Disposal (BGE) is converting a former iron ore mine in Salzgitter, Lower Saxony, for this purpose.

 The conversion work required in the former iron ore mine is extensive.
 For example, the shafts have to be rehabilitated and equipped with the necessary infrastructure.
-Once the facility is completed, the storage of low- and intermediate- can begin.
+Once the facility is completed, the storage of low- and intermediate- level radioactive waste can begin.

-Approximately two-thirds of the scheduled for the Konrad originates from nuclear power plants and companies within the nuclear industry.
-In addition, the Konrad is to accept materials from the of GDR nuclear power plants, as well as waste from federal research facilities.
+Approximately two-thirds of the radioactive waste scheduled for the Konrad repository originates from nuclear power plants and companies within the nuclear industry.
+In addition, the Konrad repository is to accept materials from the decommissioning of GDR nuclear power plants, as well as waste from federal research facilities.

 Dates and facts